mark-van/cpsc-210-project/README.md

-# Penance/Atonement
+# Goodwill Reminder

 ## Function

-This application will create a list of tasks to complete in order to make reparations for the user's damaging habits.
-The application will start by asking a series of questions to determine who or what(ie. then environment, ethical companies, the hungry, the impoverished...) the user has harmed, and to what extent.
-From this questionnaire, a list of tasks will be developed.
-When a task is complete, it will be moved to the accomplishments list.
-If a user refuses a task, an image of the thing they harmed will appear on screen, and they will be asked "are you sure?", then upon affirmation an even more horrific image will appear and the user will be asked if they are "positive?"
-Then upon the second affirmative response, the task is moved to the failed list and 3 more tasks of the same category(related to the same who or what) of less difficulty will be generated.
-If the user completes all of their tasks a peaceful image will appear.
+Basic to do list application developed for the CPSC 210 Software Construction course project.
+Stores all accomplished, current and failed tasks, and offers negative feedback for failure.
+Implements state-persitence with JSON-files and used a Jpanel GUI to view current tasks, input new tasks and trasnfer tasks to the failed or accomplished category.

 ## Who will use it

 Anyone who lives a normal lifestyle and is concerned about the largely unseen repercussion of their day to day actions

-## Why is this project of interest to me(the programmer)
+## Why is this project of interest to me

 I have several motivations:
 - Help the **environment** and other in need